ingo/ingo.github.io/_recipes_output (original)/ice_cold_martinez.md

 time: 10 minutes
 author: Marcus Nilsson
 source: https://www.nytimes.com/interactive/2017/10/25/magazine/food-issue-gabrielle-hamilton-old-school-dinner-party.html
-image_attribution: Marcus Nilsson for The New York Times.
-Food stylist: Maggie Ruggiero.
-Prop stylist: Gozde Eker.
+image_attribution: Marcus Nilsson for The New York Times
 ---

 This cocktail is a perfect blend of gin, sweet vermouth, Luxardo maraschino, Angostura bitters, and orange.
 It's a refreshing and balanced drink that's perfect for the early fall.